 This is the perfect solution for a little extra layer of warmth and dexterity when you need to take off the outer glove or mitten.

-Did you think I was joking about using exam gloves to increase the warmth and protection of your snowmobiling gloves or mittens?
-Think again.
+Many people think I’m joking about using exam gloves to increase the warmth and protection of your snowmobiling gloves or mittens?

 By keeping our sweat from soaking in to our liner gloves or our main gloves and mittens, we can significantly increase the effectiveness of our gloves.
 It’s dirt cheap to pick up a few pairs of nitrile exam gloves and they’ll last for ages.